Pawissanan/DataScience_Bootcamp_Project/README.md

 **Data science bootcamp with `@Toy` from [DataRockie](https://datarockie.com/)**

-We learned 10 sprints during the 4-month intensive program.
+We'll learned 10 sprints during the 4-month intensive program.
 These are the projects/homework I have done in `DataRockie` Bootcamp.

 ## Spreadsheets